Many-one reductions and the category of multivalued functions: Many-one reductions in a categorical setting

-The framework in which we will introduce many-one reductions is given by poset-enriched p-categories \cite{robinson} with a few additional properties.
+As mentioned above, the starting point for our axiomatization are p-categories.
 P-categories were introduced to capture the r\^ole of the cartesian product (i.e. the pairing function $\langle \ \rangle$) defined on partial functions, where it no longer coincides with the categorical product.
-The partial order defined on the sets of morphisms between fixed objects corresponds to the entailment relation $\preceq$.

 \begin{definition}[{\cite{robinson}}] A p-category is a category $\mathcal{C}$ together with a naturally associative and naturally commutative bifunctor $\times : \mathcal{C} \times \mathcal{C} \to \mathcal{C}$ (the product\footnote{We hope that this nomenclature will not cause confusion, and point out again that the product in a p-category is not necessarily the product in the underlying category.
 It will be made clear whenever we refer to the categorical product instead.}), a natural transformation $\Delta$ (the diagonal) between the identity functor and the derived functor $X \mapsto X \times X$, and two families of natural transformations $(\pi_1^A)_{A \in Ob(\mathcal{C})}$ and $(\pi_2^B)_{B \in Ob(\mathcal{C})}$ (the projections) where $\pi_1^A$ is between the derived functor $X \mapsto X \times A$ and the identity, while $\pi_2^B$ is between the derived functor $X \mapsto B \times X$ and the identity, such that the following properties are given: